moq-wg/moq-transport/draft-ietf-moq-transport.md

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).
+Any object with a status code other than zero will have an empty payload.

 There are times where some of the status information is redundant with information learned at the lower layer.
 For example, when using stream